The general linear hypothesis testing problem for multivariate functional data with applications: Main Results

 \begin{remark} This is a natural way to estimate the parameters $\beta_0$, $\beta_1$, and $d$, however, the estimators in (\ref{hatbetadN.sec3}) are biased.
 To reduce the bias, \cite{zhu2023ksampFMD} also proposed a bias-reduced method to estimate their parameters.
 Based on their simulation studies, they found that when the within-subject observations are highly or moderately correlated, the bias-reduced method is more liberal than naive method, and when the within-subject observations are less correlated, the bias effect may not be ignorable and naive method is more conservative than bias-reduced method.
-Therefore, they recommend using the naive method when the within-subject observations are highly or moderately correlated, and using the bias-reduced method when the within-subject observations are less correlated.
+Therefore, they recommended using the naive method when the within-subject observations are highly or moderately correlated, and using the bias-reduced method when the within-subject observations are less correlated.
 Nonetheless, when conducting real data analysis, it is challenge to assess whether the within-subject observations are less correlated, moderately correlated, or highly correlated.
 Often, researchers may resort to employing the naive method or bias-reduced method without a precise evaluation of the correlation structure due to practical limitations or complexities.
 In addition, the bias-reduced estimators are calculated when $n_{\min}$ is large.
-However, when dealing with smaller sample sizes, these bias-reduced method tends to exhibit a liberal bias.
-This is actually confirmed by the simulation results presented in Tables~\ref{size1.tab} and~\ref{size4.tab} of Section~\ref{simu.sec}. \end{remark}
+However, when dealing with smaller sample sizes, this bias-reduced method tends to exhibit a liberal bias.
+This is actually confirmed by the simulation results presented in Tables~\ref{size1.tab}, \ref{size4.tab}, and~\ref{size5.tab} of Section~\ref{simu.sec}. \end{remark}

-In this paper, rather than suggesting a complex and time-consuming bias-reduced approach, we introduce an adjustment coefficient that effectively enhances the performance of our proposed test regardless of whether the within-subject observations are less correlated, moderately correlated, or highly correlated, even with a relatively small sample size.
-For each $\alpha=1,\ldots,k$, by Lemma 1 of \cite{zhu2023ksampFMD} and when $n_{\min}$ is large, the biased reduced estimator of $\calK_2(T_0^*)$ is given by
+In this paper, rather than suggesting a complex and time-consuming bias-reduced approach, we follow the ideas of \cite{srivastava2008test,zhang2023two,cao2024scale} and introduce an adjustment coefficient that effectively enhances the performance of our proposed test across varying levels of within-subject correlation, even with a relatively small sample size.
+For each $i=1,\ldots,k$, by Lemma 2 of \cite{zhu2023ksampFMD} and when $n_{\min}$ is large, the bias-reduced estimator of $\calK_2(T_0^*)$ is given by